Balloon Sinus Surgery

-Balloon sinuplasty is similar to FESS in that both procedures involve the use of an endoscopic surgical instrument that is used to eliminate blockages in the four paranasal sinuses.
+Balloon sinus surgery is similar to FESS in that both procedures involve the use of an endoscopic surgical instrument that is used to eliminate blockages in the paranasal sinuses.
 The types of symptoms that normally qualify a patient to receive a balloon sinuplasty are identical to those required for a FESS procedure.
-These symptoms include a diagnosis of acute, recurrent acute, or chronic sinusitis, in addition to a poor response to traditional antibiotics and other medications used to treat the condition.
+These symptoms include a diagnosis of recurrent acute sinusitis or chronic sinusitis, in addition to a poor response to traditional antibiotics and other medications used to treat the condition.

-The U.S. Food and Drug Administration approved the procedure as a method of treatment for chronic sinusitis.
-Generally, it is described as an endoscopic, catheter-based procedure, involving the placement of a balloon on a wire catheter used to remove blockages in the sinus passageways.
-When the balloon is inflated, it may widen the walls of the sinus passageway, with the goal of restoring normal drainage without permanently damaging the sinus lining.
-Tissue is not removed by the balloon but a Functional Endoscopic Sinus Surgery, FESS, may be performed at the same time, to remove extra or infected tissue.
+The U.S. Food and Drug Administration has approved balloon sinus surgery as an optional treatment for sinusitis.
+Balloon sinuplasty is described as an endoscopic, catheter-based procedure, involving the placement of a balloon on a wire catheter used to dilate blockages in the sinus passageways.
+When the balloon is inflated, it widens the walls of the sinus passageway, with the goal of restoring normal drainage with preservation of the sinus lining.
+The tissue is not removed by the balloon but a functional endoscopic sinus surgery, FESS, may be performed at the same time, to remove additionally inflamed or infected tissue.

-The procedure, also commonly referred to as a Balloon Sinus Dilation (or “BSD”) allows for flexibility because it can be performed in either a hospital or surgery center.
+Balloon Sinus Surgery allows for flexibility because it can be performed in either a hospital or surgery center.
 Alternatively, the surgery may also be performed as an outpatient procedure at a doctor’s office.
 The procedure can be performed with either general or local anesthesia.

 Possible Risks and Complications

-Since balloon sinuplasty surgery is concerned chiefly with the dilation of obstructions and blockages of the ostia, only patients with complications relating to three of the four paranasal sinuses (frontal, sphenoid, and maxillary) are candidates for the procedure.
+Since balloon sinuplasty is concerned chiefly with the dilation of the blockage of the sinus opening, only patients with obstruction of three of the four paranasal sinuses (frontal, sphenoid, and maxillary) are candidates for the procedure.

-An additional limitation exists in patients who suffer from pansinusitis which includes all of the sinuses may have limited benefit from using balloon sinuplasty exclusively.
-This group of patients require a more invasive procedure in order to properly treat their condition.
-Thus, BSD is available only to those characterized as having “mild to moderate” cases of chronic sinusitis.
+Patients who suffer from pansinusitis which includes all of the sinuses may have limited benefit from using balloon sinuplasty exclusively.
+This group of patients requires a more extensive procedure in order to properly treat their condition.
+Thus, Balloon Sinus Surgery may be appropriate for those characterized as having “mild to moderate” cases of chronic sinusitis.

-BSD is not usually appropriate as an isolated procedure for patients where there are nasal polyps or tissue needs to be removed.
+Balloon Sinus Surgery is not appropriate as an isolated procedure for patients where there are nasal polyps or tissue needs to be removed.
 A FESS procedure or combined procedure may be a better choice.

-Balloon sinus dilation, or balloon sinuplasty surgery is another step toward a focus on the promotion of tissue preservation.
-The purpose is to decrease the often-damaging and destructive techniques that affect the delicate tissues of the sinuses and nasal cavity.
-Comparisons have been made between this new form of sinus surgery and angioplasty, in that just as an angioplasty avoids the more invasive and overall more-destructive bypass graft surgery through opening up the coronary artery, BSD avoids the FESS procedure by opening up the sinus passages without destruction of nasal tissues.
-A failed BSD procedure will likely require an additional FESS procedure.
+Balloon sinuplasty is a tool that can be used in specific cases to open blocked sinuses.
+The goal is to do this with preservation of as much of the delicate tissues of the sinuses and nasal cavity as possible.
+Comparisons have been made between this new form of sinus surgery and angioplasty, in that just as an angioplasty avoids the more invasive bypass graft surgery through ballooning open the coronary arteries, Balloon Sinuplasty avoids a more extensive FESS procedure by opening up the sinus passages with limited damage to the nasal tissues.
+A failed balloon procedure will likely require an additional FESS procedure.

-BSD is a procedure that is not without its own separate set of risks and complications.
-In choosing whether BSD is an option, patients must be cognizant of their symptoms and which paranasal sinuses are affected, in order to make the most well informed decision.
+Balloon sinus surgery is a procedure that is not without its own separate set of risks and complications.
+In choosing whether Balloon Sinuplasty is an option, patients must be cognizant of their symptoms and which paranasal sinuses are affected, in order to make the most well-informed decision.